 Known as the Balcony of the Country, Louis Promenade was built in 1992 and it’s just 400 meters long.
 It’s a short but nice walk through the Mediterranean woods with benches and pergolas perfect for a break and with incredible views of the sea – a great place to hang around in the late afternoon, especially in the spring and summer months.

-Practical Tips To Organize Your Trip To Haifa
+Practical Tips To Plan Your Trip To Haifa, Israel

 Where to stay in Haifa